esenminer/js_ltc_miner/README.md

 For those interested I made use of HTML5 workers to get the code hashing in the background and it communicates with the main javascript through messages.
 The only problem I ran into is that the worker threads hogs all the CPU resources and doesn't yield when a request is made - for example stop.
 My only attempt to get the worker to yield was to replace the while(running) { } loop with a setTimeout(work(), xxxx) but that hurt the hashrate alot.

 Take it easy on me re: code style / coding etc...just a quick hack to get it hashing so I can see what could be expected.

+If you find this useful please feel free to donate:

+LTC: LRt1KkirdbiBf3vPQR3tEQZQrVxPAA9Bb4